 11. Downsize Your Home

-This money saving tip might be considered to be extreme, but it’s actually something that I did recently.
+This money saving tip might be considered to be extreme, but it’s actually something that can greatly benefit your financial situation.

 12. Enter Competitions